First e-briefing for the Nitrogen Working Group of the United Nations Environment Programme, June 2020

 With over 160 delegates representing over 50 countries in attendance, the e-briefing was a very successful step in the implementation of the Resolution on Sustainable Nitrogen Management.

-A Task Group has now been established to refine the Terms of Reference for the Inter-convention Nitrogen Co-ordination Mechanism, with a second e-briefing for the UNEP Nitrogen Working Group planned for the Autumn of 2020.
+A Task Group has now been established to refine the Terms of Reference for the Inter-convention Nitrogen Co-ordination Mechanism, with a second e-briefing for the UNEP Nitrogen Working Group planned for early 2022.

-All briefing documents, presentations, and recordings of the meeting will be posted here.
+All briefing documents, presentations, and recordings of the meeting will be posted on the UN Environment Assemby Papersmart Platform (new link)